nelsonwenner/python-orientation-visualization-app/README.md

 ## :information_source: Getting Started

 1. Fork this repository and clone it on your machine.
-2. Change the directory to `python-orientation visualization-app` where you cloned it.
+2. Change the directory to `python-orientation-visualization-app` where you cloned it.

 ## :zap: Module Getting Started